dead10ck/uwc/README.md

 not quite mature yet, that has some consequences for this project.
 See the caveats below.

-It is primarily a fun side project for me, and an excuse to learn more about Rust and unicode.

 ## Installation

 It is published on crates.io, so simply: